pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 -->

-# Localstorage vs. IndexedDB vs. Cookies vs. OPFS vs. Wasm-SQLite
+# Localstorage vs. IndexedDB vs. Cookies vs. OPFS vs. WASM-SQLite

 So you build that web application and you want to **store data inside of your users browser**.
 Maybe you just need to store some small flags or you even need a fully fledged database to store massive amounts of data for your [local first app](../offline-first.md).